-Participants under the plan Executives who were employed at the commencement of the financial year were invited to participate.
-LTI opportunity a role would make y is set in reflection of scope, accountabilities and impact th over a three-year performance period.
-Market benchmarks consideration when determining the opportunity.
-The maximum face value of LTI opportunity that can be granted, expressed as a percentage of Fixed Remuneration is: Role Maximum (CAP) EC & CEO 250% of Fixed Remuneration CFO 75% of Fixed Remuneration Instrument s will vest upon the Board's satisfaction of the performance net, and do not carry any voting rights or dividend entitleme Allocation of performance rights The number of performance rights issued to each executive is determined by dividing the participants maximum LTI value by the face value basis using a 10-day volume weighted average price (VWAP) of Bapcor shares prior to 30 June 2024.
-Performance period The performance period is three years.
-Performance The performance measures and their relative weightings are given below: measures Performance measure Weigh Relative Total Sho areholder Return (rTSR) 50% Return On Invested Capital (ROIC) 509 rTSR will be tested by comparing the Company's TSR performance over the performance period relative to the TSR of the constituents of the ASX 200 Index less Financials and Mining as at 30 June 2024.
-The test will be conducted by an independent, external provider. rTSR incorporates both share appreciation and dividends.
-For Bapcor and the ASX 200 Index constituents less Financials and Mining as at 30 June 2024, the Share price at the start and end of the performance period will be determined as the 10-day VWAP of the Company's Shares preceding the start and end of the performance period.
-Dividends will be assumed to have been reinvested on the ex-dividend date.
-Return on Invested Capital focuses on capital efficiency and returns, which complements Bapcor's other existing remuneration key performance indicators, including those that continue to be focused on growth and expansion.
-The ROIC percentage hurdle for the FY25 Performance Rights will be calculated as FY27 pro-forma earnings before interest (after tax) divided by the FY27 Average Invested Capital.
-The FY27 Average Invested Capital is calculated as the average of: (i) Bapcor's FY27 opening net equity plus net debt; and (ii) Bapcor's FY27 closing net equity plus net debt.
+Participants under the plan Executives who were emp invited to participate. ployed at the commencement of the financ cial year were LTI opportunity make over a three-year pe consideration when deterr in reflection of scope, accountabilities and erformance period.
+Market benchmarks ar mining the opportunity. of LTI opportunity that can be granted, ex e also taken into ROLE MAXIMUM (CAP) EC & CEO 250% of Fixed Remuner ration CFO 75% of Fixed Remuneration Instrument st upon the Board's satisfaction of the per do not carry any voting rights or dividend Allocation of performance rights dividing the participants m ce rights issued to each executive is deter eximum LTI value by the face value basis everage price (VWAP) of Bapcor shares p s using a Performance period The performance period is s three years.
+Performance The performance measure es and their relative weightings are given l below: measures PERFORMANCE MEASU IRE WEIGHTING % Relative Total Shareholde Return On Invested Capita 50% 50% relative to the TSR of the of June 2024.
+The test will be both share appreciation as Financials and Mining as a performance period will be nparing the Company's TSR performance constituents of the ASX 200 Index less Fire conducted by an independent, external pend dividends.
+For Bapcor and the ASX 200 at 30 June 2024, the Share price at the state determined as the 10-day VWAP of the cerformance period.
+Dividends will be assured nancials and Mining as at 30 provider. rTSR incorporates 0 Index constituents less art and end of the Company's Shares preceding Return on Invested Capital focuses on capital efficiency and returns, which complements Bapcor's other existing remuneration key performance indicators, including those that continue to be focused on growth and expansion. forma earnings before inte FY27 Average Invested C dle for the FY25 Performance Rights will lerest (after tax) divided by the FY27 Avera apital is calculated as the average of: (i) Eii) Bapcor's FY27 closing net equity plus r age Invested Capital.
+The Bapcor's FY27 opening net